lazerous42/Ascension-of-the-Technomancer/README.md

 ChangeLog
 -- Version 5.1.2
+- Bugfix ~ Added GT mithril ore to ore:oreMithril so that it will get proper machine processing recipes at load
 - Added ~ Gregtania
 - Config ~ A shapeless recipe has been added to allow for the direct conversion of an ESM ghast souls vial, into a vanilla ghast souls vial.
 This is a one way, direct conversion that can be performwed in the players inventory
 - Config ~ Reduced Chromaticraft structure difficulty from 3 -> 2 to reduce tedium